-The described techniques have been approved by many objective and Scientific Societies; the text used is commended by the B.S.C.R.S (Belgian Society of Cataract & Refractive Surgery) in its brochures on Refractive Surgery, a common work of a panel of Ophthalmologists.
+The described techniques have been approved by many objective and Scientific Societies; the text used is recommended by the B.S.C.R.S (Belgian Society of Cataract & Refractive Surgery) in its brochures on Refractive Surgery, a common work of a panel of Ophthalmologists.
 The B.S.C.R.S. has 220 members, all Ophthalmologists.

 Lasik and PRK techniques